 When it comes to your home office screen, a lot of compromises have to be made.
 If you’re looking to futureproof, it makes sense to invest in a monitor with 4K resolution.
 But the best 4K gaming monitors come at a hefty price.

-If you’re more of a casual gamer or non-gamer and have a budget rig running a lower-end graphics card, you might find the Asus VP28UGQ useful.
-At $260 (as of this writing), this 28-inch display offers strong value and even has what you need to enjoy tear-frame gaming at modest frame rates (it has a 60 Hz refresh rate, 1ms GTG response time and Adaptive-Sync) while offering the productivity benefits of 4K.
+If you’re more of a casual gamer or non-gamer and have a budget rig running a lower-end graphics card, you might find one of the best budget 4K monitors useful.
+At $260 (as of this writing), the Asus VP28UQG tries to make that list by offering strong value, as well as what you need to enjoy tear-frame gaming at modest frame rates (it has a 60 Hz refresh rate, 1ms GTG response time and Adaptive-Sync) while offering the productivity benefits of 4K.
 But to do this at such a low price, the screen opts for a TN panel that lacks the ability to really make games (or other media) pop.

 Asus VP28UQG Specs

 |Screen Size / Aspect Ratio||28 inches / 16:9|